165th meridian east

 The meridian 165° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Asia, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 165th meridian east forms a great circle with the 15th meridian west.
+The 165th meridian east forms a great ellipse with the 15th meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 165th meridian east passes through: